 The Presidential Scholarship Program was established in 2014 to attract exceptionally gifted prospective students and to address financial barriers in supporting these students’ desire to attend Carnegie Mellon University.
 This prestigious program provides both financial support and high-level recognition for this exceptional group of students.

 A Presidential Scholarship is renewable for eight (8) semesters of undergraduate education (10 semesters for students in the School of Architecture), as long as satisfactory academic progress and full-time enrollment are maintained.

 Carnegie Mellon awards the Carnegie Scholarship to qualified incoming first-year students.
-Carnegie Scholarships are awarded to academically and artistically talented middle income students who qualify for little to no need-based financial aid.
+Carnegie Scholarships were awarded to academically and artistically talented middle income students who qualified for little to no need-based financial aid.